 Yes, you can use the security items tree to individually select which groups, applications, roles, features, permissions, and parameters you want to transfer.
 You don't need to select all available items.

 The system will prevent the operation and display an error message.
-Profile validation requires destination users to have profiles equal to or less restrictive than the source user.
-In this case, you would need to remove the Planner from the selection or change their profile.
+Profile validation requires that the destination users have profiles that are equal or less restrictive than the source user.

 Check if: